If you are suffering from Crohn’s disease, you know that certain foods trigger your intestinal symptoms.

 Some believe it is the skin, others believe it is the acidity.

 But whatever it is, patients have said tomatoes worsen their symptoms.

-And that includes both raw tomato in a salad, or a tomato sauce in spaghetti.
+And that includes both raw tomatoes in a salad or a tomato sauce in spaghetti.

 Coffee and carbonated drinks

 Anything with caffeine is bad for people with Crohn’s, and that includes coffee, but also carbonated drink and chocolate.